 Home > From Sarlat to Cahors: Biking Along the Dordogne and Lot Rivers

-From Sarlat in the heart of Périgord to Cahors, the capital of Lot, each day you cycle along the Dordogne and Lot Rivers is certain to delight.
+From Sarlat in the heart of Périgord to Cahors, the capital of Lot, every day you cycle along the Dordogne and Lot Rivers is certain to delight.
 Some of the best-preserved prehistoric cave paintings can be found in Périgord, and some are still open to the public!
-We suggest you set aside time on your last day to visit Pech-Merle, an art gallery featuring 25,000-year-old masterpieces!
-More “recent” marvels include Sarlat, one of Europe’s largest medieval cities; the causses of Quercy, and innumerable castles.
+We suggest you set aside time to visit Pech-Merle, an art gallery featuring 25,000-year-old masterpieces!
+More “recent” marvels include Sarlat, one of Europe’s largest medieval cities; the Causses of Quercy, and innumerable castles.

 Cyclists who fancy themselves gourmets — and even those who don’t! — will be treated to nightly feasts highlighting some of France’s most celebrated cuisine.
 This is the land of duck and goose dishes, of foie gras and truffles, of rich Cahors wine and walnut-based liqueurs.
 Don’t worry about over-indulging — this is your vacation, and with easy rides on quiet back roads, you can enjoy everything at your own pace.